-Mexican projects:
+Mexican Projects:

-- Ixtaca Having announced the resource calculation and metallurgical results in late January 2013, the Company continues to drill as part of its on-going exploration drill program with the objective of expanding the resource and seeking new zones of mineralization elsewhere on the property. - El Cobre The Company started a small exploration drill program but decided to suspend it to focus available funds on the Ixtaca program. - Others The Company is advancing a regional pipeline of projects along trends identified from the Company's extensive past exploration programs.
+- El Cobre The Company started a small exploration drill program but decided to suspend it to focus available funds on the Ixtaca program.
+Drilling to date on one target was encouraging and several other high potential targets remain untested. - Others The Company is cautiously advancing a regional pipeline of projects along trends identified from the Company's extensive past exploration programs.

-Nevada, USA projects:
+Nevada, USA Projects:

-Willow - A first stage drill program has been planned and permitted to test both a high sulphidation epithermal gold target and a porphyry copper-gold target.
-This will depend on availability of personnel and budgets.
+• Willow - A first stage drill program has been planned and permitted to test both a high sulphidation epithermal gold target and a porphyry copper-gold target.

-Canadian projects:
+Canadian Projects: